cortexlabs/cortex/docs/workloads/async/autoscaling.md

 metric which the autoscaler uses to make scaling decisions.
 It is recommended to leave this parameter at its default value.

-Replica concurrency is simply how many requests have been sent to the queue and have not yet been responded to (also referred to as in-flight requests).
+Replica concurrency is simply how many requests have been sent to the queue and have not yet finished being processed (also referred to as in-flight requests).
 Therefore, it includes requests which are currently being processed and requests which are waiting in the queue.